-A call for South Africa to “actively pursue a different trajectory” and a further commitment to control spending came from Finance Minister Pravin Gordhan on Wednesday.
+A call for South Africa to “actively pursue a different trajectory” and a further commitment to control spending came from Finance Minister Pravin Gordhan yesterday.

-Presenting his annual Budget he said real spending growth would average 2.3 percent over the next three years, compared with the 2.9 percent announced on October 2012.
+Presenting his annual Budget he said real spending growth would average 2.3 percent over the next three years, compared with the 2.9 percent announced last October.

 The Budget Review, a supporting document that provides detail on and analysis of the Budget, said growth in public sector wages would grow an annual average of 1.3 percent in real terms over the next three years – much slower than in previous years.
 And it noted that the public service multi-year wage settlement reached last year provided “greater certainty against unanticipated wage increases that have to be financed by the fiscus”.